JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 In the end, we really cannot say just exactly where Uversa is located.
 It has an indeterminate central location, but interpretations of the language used leave a plethora of cosmographical possibilities.
 Speculation must be exhaustive in order to guess correctly about the location of Uversa, but even then it is just a guess.
 In the following quotes, the bolded and underlined areas are for emphasis, and because these are the words we must mostly consider in comprehending the location of Uversa.
 This discussion will require looking back on these words repeatedly and carefully analyzing their meanings and diction interpretations.
 These are all of the references to the location of Uversa in _The Urantia Book_.

-The whirl of the ten major sectors, the so-called star drifts, about the Uversa headquarters of Orvonton.
-[15:3.13] (P. 168)
+The whirl of the ten major sectors, the so-called star drifts, about the Uversa headquarters of Orvonton. [[UB 15:3.13](/en/The_Urantia_Book/15#p3_13)]

 While each superuniverse government presides near the center of the evolutionary universes of its space segment,...
 While sharing the light of near-by suns,...
 These headquarters worlds belong to one of the greater systems situated near the astronomical center of their respective superuniverses.
-15:7.1] (P. 174)
+[UB 15:7.1](/en/The_Urantia_Book/15#p7_1)]

-Uversa is favorably situated for the work of this colony, not only because of its central location, but also because there are no gigantic living or dead suns near at hand to disturb the energy currents.
-[30:3.2] (P. 338)
+Uversa is favorably situated for the work of this colony, not only because of its central location, but also because there are no gigantic living or dead suns near at hand to disturb the energy currents. [[UB 30:3.2](/en/The_Urantia_Book/30#p3_2)]

 The Satania system of inhabited worlds is far removed from Uversa and that great sun cluster which functions as the physical or astronomic center of the seventh superuniverse.
 From Jerusem, the headquarters of Satania, it is over two hundred thousand light-years to the physical center of the superuniverse of Orvonton, far, far away in the dense diameter of the Milky Way.
 Satania is on the periphery of the local universe, and Nebadon is now well out towards the edge of Orvonton.
-From the outermost system of inhabited worlds to the center of the superuniverse is a trifle less than two hundred and fifty thousand light-years.
-[32:2.11] (PP. 359–360)
+From the outermost system of inhabited worlds to the center of the superuniverse is a trifle less than two hundred and fifty thousand light-years. [[UB 32:2.11](/en/The_Urantia_Book/32#p2_11)] (PP. 359–360)

 Using the model that Orvonton is comprised of the local group of galaxies, at least three possible solutions as to the location of Uversa can be drawn from the clues given in these quotations.